jarekratajski/langstory/presentation/languages.md

 Recent COBOL specification was released 2016

-There is still a lot of COBOLERs
+There are still a lots of COBOLERs

 ## What comes next?